andrewchambers/cc/README.md

 - Emphasis on readability for people learning compiler internals, comments should assume less internal knowledge than other compilers.
 Not elitist, and less complicated than a C++ compiler by supporting a bunch of cruft not needed by C.
 - Pluggable #include mechanisms (like remote code or archived code)
 - All crosscompilation is done with the same compiler binaries with intuitive configuration.
+- Whole compiler will build icredibly fast, seconds not minutes or hours.
+(GCC has taken me over 30 minutes just for the C frontent.)
 - Anything else that might be fun.

 I also want to put emphasis on good documentation, good code coverage tooling and profiling, and avoiding code bloat by limiting the scope to C and keeping parts as importable modules so external tools can do more fancy features.